Georgetown Law offers individualized and comprehensive support to all Georgetown Law graduates at all stages in their careers.

 Georgetown Law Job Postings and Web Resources

-If you are a graduate of the Law Center, you can obtain access to restricted Law Center web resources by applying for a username and password.
-To request access, please e-mail the Office of Career Strategy.
-Please note that it may take several business days to verify your alumni status.
-We will grant access as soon as possible.
+If you are a graduate of the Law Center, you can obtain access to restricted Law Center web resources by emailing email@example.com to receive your username (NetID) and password.

 J.D.
 Alumni Resources (Unrestricted)